gvwilson/buildtogether.tech/src/testing/index.md

 ## What's Hard to Test

 Some things are intrinsically harder to test than others.
-Take [%i "visualization!difficulty of testing" "unit test!visualization" %]visualizations[%/i%]: any change to the dimension of the plot, however small, can change many pixels in a [%g raster_image "raster image" %], and cosmetic changes such as moving the legend up a couple of pixels will cause all of the tests to fail.
+Take visualizations[%i "visualization!difficulty of testing" "unit test!visualization" %]: any change to the dimension of the plot, however small, can change many pixels in a [%g raster_image "raster image" %], and cosmetic changes such as moving the legend up a couple of pixels will cause all of the tests to fail.